 Introduce parameterized types (e.g. one for individual elements, one for (large) lists) which contain a CHOICE structure by which the network can instruct the UE to keep the previous configuration or set/change it.
 Since the CHOICE’s options “survive” the ASN.1 compiler, the NW’s and UE’s application logic could detect which branches of the configuration are subject to delta signalling and automate the handling thereof.

-Proposed design principle:
+Proposed design principle: Specify that the UE releases all OPTIONAL fields if they were configured before and are absent in a subsequent reconfiguration.
+Introduce parameterized types (e.g. one for individual elements, one for (large) lists) which contain a CHOICE structure by which the network can instruct the UE to keep the previous configuration or set/change it.